 The week is designed to help you:

 Open the full resonance of your body and come more vibrantly into your true voice.

 Come into the wild voice in its power, delicacy and truth, and its ecological (relational) genius.

-Connect our music making with the land and sea; to sing the land and sea.
+Connect our music making with the land and river.
 To sing from and to the environment and feel what happens to our music when it is produced in collaboration with Nature.